stat545ubc-2022/assignment-b3-bperkinsj/README.md

 # Assignment B3 (& B4): An updated BC Liquors App

 Welcome to the repository for my assignments B3 and B4!
-For this assignment, I decided to update the BC Liquors app created by Dean Attali.
+For these assignments, I decided to update the BC Liquors app created by Dean Attali.
 There are 7 features including 3 inputs and 3 outputs:

 #### Inputs